-Areas of Learning across the Waking Day
+Areas of Learning across the Extended Day

-Our vision for all our young people is for them to be healthy, happy, more independent and have the opportunity to work.
+Our vision for all our young people is for them to be healthy, happy, more independent and have access to the world of work.
 The Prior's Court Learning Framework helps us to work towards our vision.

-There are seven Areas of Learning in the Framework which stretch across education, residential and in the community settings:
+There are seven Areas of Learning in the Learning Framework which stretch across education, residential care and in the community settings:

 - Communication

-- Positive Behaviour Support
+- · Positive Behaviour Support

 - Healthiness

 - Daily Living Skills

-- Vocational Skills
+- · Vocational Learning

 - Functional Academics

 - Keeping Me Safe

-Each young person has a personalised programme of learning (with both group and individual activities) structured throughout their Waking Day.
+Each young person has a personalised programme of learning (with both group and individual activities) structured throughout their Extended Day.

 Plans for all young people link to their Education Health and Care Plan or are part of their Person-Centred Review.
-By looking at each young person's needs, strengths and interests, learning programmes are agreed and targets are set to teach key skills. <image>
+By looking at each young person's needs, strengths and interests, learning programmes are agreed and targets are set to teach key skills.